Eschatologue/CM_wiki/docs/equipment/weapon/weapon-cold.md

 ***Properties.*** Any properties a weapon has are listed in the Properties column.
 Each property is defined in the [Properties](index.md#weapon-properties) section.

 ***Mastery.*** Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
-To use that property, you must have a feature that lets you use it.
+To use or replace that property, you must have a feature that lets you use it.

 ## Cold Weapon Table